microbiomedata/docs/README.md

 # TODO

 - [ ] Populate the "TODO" sections above
-- [ ] Include a snapshot of https://github.com/microbiomedata/workflow_documentation (https://nmdc-workflow-documentation.readthedocs.io) in the "Legacy" section
+- [ ] Update legacy `requirements.txt` files to indicate specific versions
 - [ ] Implement an overall website, of which the "Legacy" section is only one part
 - [ ] Implement a framework for pulling in content from external sources
 - [ ] Configure a vanity URL once we have a cohesive website